 Ditters von Dittersdorf's place of birth: the old Freihaus behind the coffeehouse "Casa Piccola" at the corner of Rahlgasse and Mariahilferstraße in 1890 (A-Wn, 80.399C).
-Here is a picture of the same view ten years later.
+Here is a postcard showing the same view ten years later.

 A view from the Rahlgasse towards the "Casa Piccola" and the Rahlstiege.
 A part of he Unteres Freihaus with the former granary can be seen on the left.
 This picture was taken around 1890 and not in 1860 (as claimed on this website).
 In 1860 neither the Rahlstiege nor the Gänsemädchenbrunnen had been built yet.
 Here is today's view on the Rahlstiege.

 The same area today

 The composer's father Paul Franz Ditters died on 9 March 1755 at the age of 60 of "Därm-Brand" (intestinal gangrene) in the "Lamotisches Hauß in Rosengässel" (today Rosengasse 3).